opil/documentation/docs/admin/TP/opil_server_tp_install.md

 port=1026
 ```

-# Other info

 ## 5. Other Information:

 Things to keep in mind while working with docker containers and OPIL's TaskPlanner.

-### 5.1 Data persistence: once you are closing the docker container, data will be non-persistent.
+5.1 Data persistence: once you are closing the docker container, data will be non-persistent.

-### 5.2 Subscriptions: close the docker container by using the `Ctrl-C` command.
+5.2 Subscriptions: close the docker container by using the `Ctrl-C` command.
 While we are receiving this command, we are unsubscribing from the Orion Context Broker.
 If you close this container improperly, some old subscription may mess up the behaviour.